Connect with others who understand.

 Medical History

-The doctor will take a thorough history, asking about family medical history and lifestyle habits such as smoking, drinking alcohol, diet, and exercise.
-These questions help the doctor assess risk factors for osteoporosis.
+Your doctor will take a detailed medical history, asking questions about your family medical history and lifestyle habits.
+They’ll consider factors such as smoking, alcohol use, exercise habits, dietary patterns, and vitamin supplements.
+Your responses will help your doctor assess your risk factors for osteoporosis.

 Physical Exam